Aglorios17/Darkly_19/VULNERABILITIES.md

 ### Reproduce
 On login page you can access the 'I forgot my password page' whereon you can submit a request, this request can be intercepted whereby we can change the value of the request header 'mail'.

+We use the software named 'Burp Suite' to enable HTTP request interception.

 ### Understand
 Someone could ask to recover the password from someone else and have the mail send to himself, allowing him to change someone else's password.